 Stage Chart (Editable) Details

-Download the free PDF Chord Charts for Hymn Of Heaven by Phil Wickham, from the album Hymn Of Heaven.
-This song was arranged by Grant Wall / Daniel Galbraith in the key of D, E, Eb.
+Download the free PDF Chord Charts for House Of The Lord (Choral Anthem SATB) by Phil Wickham / Arr.
+Luke Gambill, from the album House Of The Lord - Single.
+This song was arranged by Luke Gambill / Daniel Galbraith in the key of A.

 |Instruments||Guitar, Ukelele, Piano|

 |Themes||Celebration, Revival, Church, Acceptance, Grace, Forgiveness, Redemption, Praise, Joy, Victory, Worship|

 Featured In These Lists

 Bring Home The Music!
 Grab the best chord charts of the setlist from the Phil Wickham Hymn Of Heaven concert tour with special guest Josh Baldwin.
 Find out more details for locations and tickets online here.
 This tour is named after his newest album release, Hymn of Heaven on Fair Trade Services, which features 13 songs, including his multiple-week No. 1 hit “Battle Belongs” and the current Mediabase Christian Audience No. 1 song, “House of the Lord.”
 This song is also No. 2 on the Billboard National Christian Audience and Christian Indicator charts.